gtech-mulearn/IEEE-LAUNCHPAD/profiles/arnavmanesh@mulearn.md

 #### Networking:

-- Explain your networking skills and how you plan to engage with the communitys.
-Outline how you will influence and lead others in your respective field.
+I engage in several Discord and GitHub-based tech communities.
+I plan to expand networking by contributing more consistently to open-source and mentoring new contributors.
+My goal is to inspire others by creating starter-friendly issues and project guides, encouraging collaboration.

 #### Career Plan:

-- Outline your immediate and longer-term plans to contribute to making the Kerala Startup Ecosystem better.
+In the short term, I aim to build strong foundational projects and gain internships in full-stack or mobile development.
+Long term, I envision building developer-friendly tools/startups that solve real community problems, while mentoring others in the Kerala Startup Ecosystem through forums and local meetups.

 #### Thoughts on Kerala's Tech Ecosystem:

-- Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.
+Kerala has talent and creativity but needs stronger startup exposure and mentorship ecosystems.
+With platforms like µLearn and community-driven spaces, Kerala can become a hub for young innovators.
+More support for open-source and early-stage projects will spark the next generation of startup founders.

 #### History of Open Source Contributions: